stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 date: 2020-12-23 08:53:37 +0000
 layout: blog
 title: what not to do with OKRs
-sub_heading: OKRs are brilliant - here are the top 5 "don't do it" tips
+sub_heading: OKRs are brilliant - here are the top 5 don'ts
 video_id: ''
 banner_image: "/uploads/don-t-do-it.PNG"
 alt_text: what not to do with OKRs
 slug: what not to do with OKRs
 seo_title: what not to do with OKRs
-seo_description: OKRs are brilliant - here are the top 5 "don't do it" tips.
+seo_description: OKRs are brilliant - here are the top 5 don'ts
 feature_image: "/uploads/don-t-do-it.PNG"
 published: false

 ---
 ## OKR don't #1

 **Don't start with OKRs.**